wrench-project/wrench/doc/wrench_101.md

 # Interacting with services  #                  {#wrench-101-WMS-services}

 Each service provides its own API.
-For instance a network proximity service provides methods to query the service's host distance databases.
+For instance, a network proximity service provides methods to query the service's host distance databases.
 The [API Reference](./annotated.html) provides all necessary documentation, which also explains which methods are synchronous and which are asynchronous (in which case some [event](#wrench-101-WMS-events) will likely occur in the future).
- _However_, the WRENCH developer will find that many methods that one would expect ar nowhere to be found.
+ _However_, the WRENCH developer will find that many methods that one would expect are nowhere to be found.
 For instance, the compute services do not have methods for compute job submissions!

 The rationale for the above is that many methods need to be asynchronous so that the WMS can use services concurrently.
 For instance, a WMS could submit a compute job to two distinct compute services asynchronously, and then wait for the service which completes its job first and cancel the job on the other service.
-Exposing this asynchronicity to the WMS would require that the WRENCH developer use data structures to perform the necessary bookkeeping of ongoing service interactions, and process incoming control messages from the services on the (simulated) network or register many callbacks.
+Exposing this asynchronicity to the WMS would require that the WRENCH developer uses data structures to perform the necessary bookkeeping of ongoing service interactions, and process incoming control messages from the services on the (simulated) network or register many callbacks.
 Instead, WRENCH provides **managers**.
 One can think of managers are separate threads